-Metal grommet holes that allow rope to be looped through are the most common choice for hanging banners.
-If your banner is a standard size and shape, a reinforced grommet hole will be added to each of the four corners of the banner for easy suspension.
+Metal grommet holes that allow rope or cable to be looped through are the most common choice for hanging banners.
+They can also be utilized to secure your banner to a fence for outdoor applications.
+A reinforced grommet hole is added to each of the four corners of the banner for easy suspension.
 Grommet hardware is necessary for hanging your banner taut and maintaining the quality of the banner.
 Metal grommets can be applied to vinyl banners, mesh banners, fabric banners, and canvas banners.

 Pole pockets offer another method to hang your banner.
-Pole pockets can be added to the top and bottom of the banner so that poles can slide through to hold the banner in place and reduce wrinkles.
+Pole pockets can be added to the top and bottom of the banner so that poles can slide through to hold the banner in place.
 Pole hanging banners are great for carrying banners during events, like parades.
-They can be also utilized to secure your banner to a fence by threading a rope through the pole pocket for easy hanging.
 Pole pockets can be applied to vinyl banners, mesh banners, fabric banners, and canvas banners.

 Typically, banners come in one-way shipping boxes that are not for re-use.
 If you need to ship a banner from a trade show to the office or to another show, shipping cases are a wise purchase.
 Banner shipping cases protect the banner and artwork during travel and storage.
 Shipping cases are compatible with UPS, FedEx, and other shipping companies.
 Some banner cases can even be converted into a professional counter for use during shows offering space for custom-wrapped graphics and storage space.

 Banner lighting illuminates your message and helps it stand out.
-When buying banner lighting, it is critical to ensure the lighting has an attachment mechanism that is compatible with your banner.
-Some options clamp to the pole behind the banner, while others clamp to the profile at the top of the banner.
+When buying banner lighting, it is critical to ensure the lighting has an attachment mechanism that is compatible with your banner stand hardware.
+Some options clamp to the pole behind the banner stand, while others clamp to the profile at the top of the banner.
 Halogen lights are not recommended for banners because they heat up and could potentially damage the banner artwork.
 Halogen lights are also not allowed in Las Vegas convention centers.
 Most manufacturers offer LED lights to replace halogen lights because they remain cooler and last longer.